RabiulMazumder613/Next-Site/README.md

 # Next-Site

-**Next-Site** is a website for that talks about the next upcoming innovation in tech from the made up company Next.
+**Next-Site** is a website that introduces the next upcoming innovation in tech from the made up company called Next.

 Submitted by: **Rabiul Mazumder**